NicholasCote/LENS2-Dashboard-Python/README.md

 1. Build the docker images for the web application and dask

-`docker build -t negins/lens2-docker .`
+`docker buildx build -f Containerfile -t negins/lens2-docker .`

-`docker build -f Dockerfile.dask -t negins/dask-lens2 .`
+`docker buildx build -f Containerfile.dask -t negins/dask-lens2 .`

 2. Create a docker network to run the containers on